 OpenGL

-## WebRender and OpenGL
+WebRender and OpenGL

-The general concept of interacting between OpenGL and webrender is fairly simple - you draw to a texture,
+The general concept of interacting between OpenGL and webrender is fairly simple - you draw to a texture, hand it to webrender and webrender draws it when necessary.
+What can be quite confusing however, is the way that the process of drawing to an OpenGL texture is structured.

-The problem, however, is that if we'd allow directly pushing a `Texture` into the DOM, there would be
+The problem, however, is that if we'd allow directly pushing a Texture

 no way of knowing how large that texture needs to be, since the size can depend on the size and number